 Don’t forget to pin this recipe for later! 🙂

 - Frozen fruit helps with consistency when blending.
 You can also cut up your own fruit and stick in the freezer for a few hours.

 - You can use yogurt instead of coconut milk.
 However, because yogurt tends to be thicker than coconut milk, you might have to increase the amount of liquid.

-- I used Jumex mango nectar, but you can use orange juice or pineapple juice, preferably something yellow/orange in color for appearance.
-Stay away from juices that taste too artificially flavored.
+- I used Jumex mango nectar, but you can use orange juice or pineapple juice, preferably something yellow or orange in color for appearance.

 Mango Pineapple Popsicles